 Personal Growth and Small Business: How My Past Shaped the Business I Run Today

-Amanda Hughes
+- Amanda Hughes

-• 3 min read
+- 3 min read

-The tables are turned and, for the first time on the podcast, I’m the one being interviewed.
-Two members of my mentorship community, Get Seen Get Sales, Faye and Dana, take the lead in a completely off-the-cuff Ask Me Anything conversation where I discuss my personal growth and small business, how my past shaped the business I run today.
+This episode of Small Business Growth Addicts is a little different.
+The tables are turned, and for the first time on the podcast, I’m the one being interviewed.
+Two members of my mentorship community, Get Seen Get Sales, Faye and Dana, take the lead in a completely off-the-cuff Ask Me Anything conversation.
+We discuss my personal growth and small business, and how my past shaped the business I run today.

 No prep.
 No pre-approved questions.
 Just honest answers in the moment.